microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 Typically, these classes are given a unique GUID for the class.
-A process that wants to implement one of these out-of-proc WinRT objects can register with the system to say "I make `MyClass`'s, and their GUID is `{foo}`". these are called WinRT _servers_.
-Then, consumers (_clients_) of that class can ask the system "I'd like to instantiate a `{foo}` please", which will cause the server to create a new instance of that object (in the server process), and the client will be given a winrt object which can interact with the classes WinRT projection.
+A process that wants to implement one of these out-of-proc WinRT objects can register with the system to say "I make `MyClass`'s, and their GUID is `{foo}`".
+These are called WinRT _servers_.
+Then, consumers (_clients_) of that class can ask the system "I'd like to instantiate a `{foo}` please", which will cause the server to create a new instance of that object (in the server process), and the client will be given a WinRT object which can interact with the classes WinRT projection.

 A server can register the types it produces with `CoRegisterClassObject`, like so: